Granite Countertops Pros & Cons

-Over the past decade kitchen granite countertops have become more and more popular for both new and renovated homes in San Diego County.
-It’s no wonder why people are choosing this natural stone as the material of choice for kitchen countertops.
-There are endless online articles regarding granite countertops pros and cons, which can make choosing your countertop material a challenge.
-That’s why our team at Remodel Works has created this concise list of benefits of having granite for kitchen countertops in your home design.
+Over the past decade kitchen granite countertops have become more and more popular for both new and renovated homes.
+It’s no wonder why people are choosing this natural stone as the material of choice for countertops especially when remodeling a kitchen or bath.
+Before choosing your countertop material it’s important to consider all the pros and cons of granite countertops.
+Our design team share our top benefits and weakness of granite countertops.

 Because every slab of granite is different from the next, unique characteristics can be found from in each slab, from soft colorful swirls to uniform distribution of colors and textures.
 The natural beauty can complement any type of hardware fixtures, and any finishes, or flooring.
 The unique brilliance of each slate adds texture and richness to your kitchen that cannot be rivaled by any other type of surface material like Formica.

-Kitchen granite counter tops are very hard and sturdy.
-You never have to worry about damage from placing very hot pots or pans directly on a granite countertop.
-Whereas other materials are permanently damaged from one small mistake like this.
-When properly sealed, granite countertops are resistant to stains from oil, acidic, or colorful foods and other activities that are common on a kitchen countertop.
-Due to their durability, granite countertops maintenance is a breeze.
-With proper sealing, granite is easily cleaned bringing back its brilliant luster and colors.
-While marble and slate are other common stone options, neither is as durable and there are much fewer color options.
+Granite kitchen countertops are very hard and sturdy making them stain and heat resistant.
+As such, you never have to worry about heat damage from placing very hot pots or pans directly on a granite countertop.
+When properly sealed, granite countertops are resistant to stains from oil, acidic, or colorful foods and other activities that are common in a kitchen.
+Other countertop materials such as marble or concrete are permanently damaged when scratched or stained.

 Potential Issues to Watch Out for With Granite Countertops